marianaesteban/jewelry-pin/README.md

 ### `yarn lint --fix`

-Runs eslint checks and fixes
+Runs eslint checks and fixes them if possible

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**